abc-incubator/internX/README.md

-# Ascend Bit Company (ABC) Internship Program Repository
+# InternX - Ascend Bit Company (ABC) Internship Program

 This repository serves as a centralized hub for information, projects, and artifacts created by interns participating in the Ascend Bit Company (ABC) Internship Program.